This page may be updated periodically so please check back.

-CCI will offer three types of competitive grants for students:
+CCI will offer three types of competitive grants for Summer 2017.

-We are here to help you in the process, but please start by reading the FAQs below first.
+We are here to help you in the process, but please start by reading the tips and FAQs below first.

-The definition of a “Middlebury internship” is both flexible and broad.
-Here are some common characteristics of an internship that could be eligible for funding:
+The definition of a “Middlebury internship” eligible for funding:

-- Connects the work of an organization to your career exploration, academic pursuits, and/or personal passions and interests, providing "real world" experiences beyond the classroom and an opportunity to apply your liberal arts learning.
+- Connects the work of an organization to your career exploration, academic pursuits, and/or personal passions and interests.

 - May be a self-directed project, not necessarily sponsored by an established organization.

-Important: Please note that Middlebury does not grant credit or transcript notation for unpaid summer internships, so DO NOT accept an internship with an organization that requires that you receive credit or transcript notation.
-For questions related to credit, please make an appointment with Cheryl Whitney Lower.
+- Middlebury College does not grant credit for unpaid summer internships; do not accept an internship with an organization that requires credit.
+If you have questions about this academic policy, make an appointment with Cheryl Whitney Lower.

 Frequently Asked Questions